harness/developer-hub/docs/continuous-integration/use-ci/set-up-test-intelligence/set-up-test-intelligence.md

 <details>
 <summary>Call Graph</summary>

-The first time you [Enable Test Intelligence](#enable-test-intelligence) on a repo, you must use a webhook-based PR trigger to run all tests and generate the initial call graph.
+The first time you enable Test Intelligence on a repo, you must use a webhook-based PR trigger to run all tests and [generate the initial call graph](#generate-the-initial-call-graph).
 This creates a baseline for test selection in future builds; therefore, the initial call graph is not particularly useful.
 In subsequent builds, the call graph shows information about tests selected by Test Intelligence for that run.

 Select **Expand graph** to view the Test Intelligence Visualization, which shows why a specific test was selected and the reason behind every test selection.
 Purple nodes represent tests.
 Select any test (purple node) to see all the classes and methods covered by that test.
 Blue nodes represent changes to classes and methods that caused Test Intelligence to select that test.